 When researching forensic science degree programs, it's important to ensure that the program you choose will adequately prepare you for your chosen profession.
 Many excellent online forensic science degree programs are accredited by the American Academy of Forensic Sciences (AAFS).
 This organization ensures that programs are designed to provide quality education in forensic science fields.
 Students should also consider enrolling in a program at a school that is regionally or nationally accredited.
 Read More

-Overview of Available Online Forensic Science Degrees
+Comprehensive List of Accredited Online Schools - Forensic Science Degrees (50)

 Forensic science students at every degree level must have a basic background in biology and chemistry.
 Certificate programs in forensic science often require that students have a bachelor's degree or relevant work experience in the criminal justice field.
 Course subjects often include the basics on forensic science, investigative techniques, and criminal psychology.

 Associate degree programs require courses in biology, chemistry, math, forensic science, legal proceedings, and report writing.
 Students within an associate degree program often concentrate their studies in forensic computer science, crime scene investigation, or forensic accounting.
 Bachelor's degree programs offer broader training in forensic science.
 Students can concentrate their studies in forensic chemistry or forensic biology.
 Many people with a bachelor's degree in forensic science move on to graduate school.

 Master's degree programs give students the necessary education for in-depth crime scene analysis, with the option to concentrate their studies in forensic anthropology, chemistry, or biology.
 Graduates of these programs have the necessary theoretical knowledge and technical proficiency for advanced forensic science careers.

 Associate programs in forensic science integrate the study of criminal justice, law enforcement, and natural science principles.
 Program applicants need a high school diploma or a GED.
 The 60-credit program can be completed in two years of full-time study.